- Reference Number: HEY-598/2018

 If you need to speak to someone urgently, the staff on the Ward where you have had care will be happy to help.

-Information on Gynaecology Services at Hull and East Yorkshire Hospitals NHS Trust: www.hey.nhs.uk/gynaecology.
+Information on Gynaecology Services at Hull University Teaching Hospitals NHS Trust NHS Trust: www.hey.nhs.uk/gynaecology.

 General Advice and Consent